docdevel2/writing/music-api/music-database-api.md

 Table 1.
 HTTP Method

 ### Requests

 When a request message is sent by a user agent (typically the client application) to a server, the message typically contains header fields that can include metadata such as: method, target host name, content type, content length, and/or other characteristics of the client, host, or message being sent.

 ### Responses

 Upon receiving a request from a user agent, the server determines whether it can accept the request.
-If accepted, the server responds by sending a status code & a message back to the client.
+If accepted, the server responds by sending a status code and a message back to the client.
 Response message content might include metadata and/or the requested target resource.

-Now that we understand the role that HTTP plays in web applications, the constraints that REST imposes in network-base APIs, and the request/response dynamic between client and server, we are now ready to interact with an API.
+Now that you understand the role that HTTP plays in web applications, the constraints that REST imposes in network-based APIs, and the request/response dynamic between client and server, we are now ready to interact with an API.
 REST constraints demand that the API must be stateless.
 This means that each request sent by the client to the server must contain all the information the server needs to respond appropriately.
 As a consequence, everything is contained in the URL [1]

 ## MusicBrainz API

 The MusicBrainz API gives the client access to a wide range of music metadata about artists & their music, including biographical information, release dates, media formats, etc. Requests are in the form of a URL that is comprised of multiple components, some mandatory, some optional.
-[4] Syntax for the is as follows:
+[4] Syntax for the URL is as follows:

 `<api_root><entity><mbid><inc><format>`